neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 Make certain that you're in the same region that your key pair and VPC from earlier are in.
 If not, change the region using the menu in the upper right.

-Because we clicked through from Marketplace, the CloudFormation conssole is already populated with the location of a template in an s3 bucket.
+Because we clicked through from Marketplace, the CloudFormation console is already populated with the location of a template in an s3 bucket.
 Click "View in Designer."

 ![](images/24-cft.png)

-This directs us into the CloudFormation designer.
+Now, we're redirected to the CloudFormation designer.

 You can see that the template deploys two security groups.
 One is external and one is internal.
 The internal security group opens connectivity between nodes in the cluster to do things like replication.
 The external one allows us to connect to the database from outside the VPC.
 This makes it possible for us to navigate to the Neo4j Browser from our laptops.